ColinMitchell/bolt-sync/README.md

 # Bolt Sync

-**Bolt Sync** is a WordPress Multisite plugin that keeps posts synchronized across every site in your network.
-When you update a page on one site, Bolt Sync propagates the change — content, ACF fields, taxonomies, SEO meta, and featured images — to all linked counterparts automatically, using async background jobs so the editor is never blocked.
+Bolt Sync is a WordPress Multisite plugin that keeps posts synchronized across every site in your network.
+When you update a page on one site, Bolt Sync propagates the change (content, ACF fields, taxonomies, SEO meta, and images) to all linked posts automatically using async background jobs.

 ---